AndrewTweddle/CodingExercises/readme.md

 * Code review
   * Look at the code critically
   * Refactor, add TODO's or make a note of areas that could be improved
+* Compare
+  * If a commonly used Kata (e.g. the bowling game), see how others have solved it and compare to my solution

 ### Use a notebook to write all code on paper first